Glen Urquhart School takes pride in the traditions and special events that stem from its founding philosophy and heritage.

 May Day

-May Day is an all-school celebration of spring.
-Students create flower baskets to share with neighbors, and the eighth graders perform a traditional Maypole Dance.
+An all-school celebration of spring.
+Students write poetry and create flower baskets to share with neighbors.
+Led by the GUS band, partners head out into Beverly Farms to share them with neighbors.
+Eighth graders perform a traditional Maypole Dance.

 IMG_3196.jpg